Wild Senna (Senna marilandica)

 Cylindrical Thimbleweed (Anemone cylindrica)

-Cylindrical thimbleweed (Anemone cylindrica) is a native, perennial wildflower in Wisconsin.
+Cylindrical thimbleweed is a native, perennial wildflower in Wisconsin.
 It grows one to three feet tall.
 The flowers are greenish white and about 3/4 inch across.
 Each flower has five petal-like sepals and numerous yellow stamens surrounding a green, cone-like center.
 The leaves are palmately compound.
 Each leaflet can be up to four inches long and is deeply lobed, hairy, and wedge shaped at the base.
 The basal leaves are larger and have long stalks, while the stem leaves are smaller.

 This wildflower prefers open habitats such as dry prairies, woodland margins, roadsides, and savannas, thriving in sandy or gritty soils where it’s unlikely to compete with taller, more aggressive species.
 It tolerates drought well and plays a modest but meaningful role in native ecosystems.
 Small bees and hoverflies are drawn to its pollen, while the unique seed heads contribute visual interest in the colder months and aid in wind dispersal.